kyegomez/Med-PaLM/README.md

 # Contributing to Med Palm 🤖🌟

-First off, big high fives 🙌 and thank you for considering a contribution to Pali!
+First off, big high fives 🙌 and thank you for considering a contribution to Med Palm!
 Your help and enthusiasm can truly elevate this project.
 Whether you're fixing bugs 🐛, adding features 🎁, or just providing feedback, every bit matters!
 Here's a step-by-step guide to make your contribution journey smooth:

 ## 1. Set the Stage 🎬

-**Fork the Repository:** Before you dive in, create a fork of the Pali repository.
+**Fork the Repository:** Before you dive in, create a fork of the Med Palm repository.
 This gives you your own workspace where you can make changes without affecting the main project.

-1. Go to the top right corner of the Pali repo.
+1. Go to the top right corner of the Med Palm repo.
 2. Click on the "Fork" button.

 Boom!
 You now have a copy on your GitHub account.